About The Toads

 Paul moved on to do his own thing and you can find out all about him on his own site.

-A slightly different version of this page can be seen on the Detour Records web site.
+A slightly different version of this page can be seen on Detour Records' Bored Teenagers web site.